JOOX reviews Kwesta’s songs and albums

 “I absolutely love this song.
 I think I love the messaging around it.
 He has spoken about his now-wife and then-girlfriend, then-fiancé in his music quite a lot over the years.
 So, in some ways, we have gotten pieces of her and glimpses of their relationship in his music and having it culminate in a song like ‘Khethile Khethile’ is a really beautiful thing.
 It was also a beautiful way to honour their relationship with her and the fans.
 We are almost included in this union through song.”

-Which Kwesta song did you last stream on the JOOX music app?
+Which Kwesta song did you last stream on the JOOX music player?

 “The last song I streamed on the JOOX app is ‘Vur Vai’.”